 The Parkway Central Library of the Free Library of Philadelphia features one of the world’s biggest public collections of Charles Dickens first editions and personal letters — you can even see Dickens’ stuffed pet raven, Grip.
 Stop by the Children’s Room for original artwork by famed local son N.C.
 Wyeth.

 No visit to Philadelphia is complete without a stop at LOVE Park.
 Robert Indiana’s iconic LOVE sculpture has been refurbished and returned to JFK Plaza.
 Head to LOVE Park for one of Philadelphia’s favorite selfie spots!

 You’ll find two important science museums at Logan Square.
 For child-friendly exhibitions, visit The Franklin Institute.
-It’s also home of the Benjamin Franklin Memorial and the Tuttleman IMAX Theatre.
+One of the oldest and premier centers of science education and development in the United States, the museum features 12 permanent exhibits including Your Brain, a giant heart, the Fels Planetarium, and an IMAX theater.
 The Academy of Natural Sciences of Drexel University is the place to learn more about the natural sciences and see specimens of birds, insects, fish, mammals and, of course, dinosaurs.

 City Tap House offers one of the most extensive craft beer lists in the city plus pub fare like wood-fired pizzas and steak fries.
 Putting a new spin on the classic steakhouse, Urban Farmer has a seasonal menu with locally sourced ingredients.